agsb/immu/docs/Cursors.md

 # Cursors

-Forth lives in an array, a sequential set of cells, and has four cursors.
-The parameter stack index S, the return stack index R, the instruction pointer I, and the dictionary index D. Each cursor  points a cell which value is represented by (S), (R), (I), and (D).
+Forth lives in an array, a sequential set of cells, and have four cursors.
+The parameter stack index S, the return stack index R, the instruction pointer I, and the dictionary index D. Each cursor points a cell, which values is represented by (S), (R), (I), and (D).

 The S and R are sequential access indexes for cells and their values are limited to reserved ranges.
 By convention S cells are used for keep parameters and R cells are used to keep for return indexes.